-- If you are planning in-person holiday gatherings with people outside of your household, consider asking all guests to strictly avoid contact with people outside of their households for 14 days before the gathering.
+- If you are planning in-person gatherings with people outside of your household, consider asking all guests to strictly avoid contact with people outside of their households for 14 days before the gathering.

 Attending a holiday gatheringIf you will be attending a celebration that someone else is hosting, follow CDC Considerations for attending an event or gathering.
-Below are some additional considerations for attending an in-person holiday gathering:
+Below are some additional considerations for attending an in-person social gathering: